eddojansen/tpcds_spark_docker_slurm/README.md

       - mapped ${MOUNT}
       - network host
 13) Wait until all workers have been registered with the master
-16) Echo test complete message including results and history location
+14) Run the datagen job if enabled
+15) Run the TPCDS job as configured
-17) Kill master instance on first SLURM node
+16) Kill master instance on first SLURM node
-18) Kill worker instance on all other SLURM nodes
+17) Kill worker instance on all other SLURM nodes
+18) Collect results in local folder